Tenor-Z/Night-at-the-Supermarket/README.md

 # Night-at-the-Supermarket
-One of the very first Python "games" I made in high school.\n It sucks shit from a straw, but there's a first for everything.
+One of the very first Python "games" I made in high school.
+It sucks shit from a straw, but there's a first for everything.

 # What do you do?